KnightOS/knightos.org/gsoc/index.md

 ## Lua Port

-Lua is a highly portable programming language that has been ported to many embedded systems.
+Lua is a highly portable programming language that has already been ported to many embedded systems.
 Porting it to KnightOS (a non-POSIX) system will be challenging, but is feasible.
+It's written in ANSI C and you might need to make some patches to our compiler and libc implementation to get it working.

 **Expected results**